 Forgiving someone who has sinned against you doesn’t mean you cease longing for justice.

 Forgiveness does not mean you are to make it easy for the offender to hurt you again.

 Forgiveness is rarely a one-time, climactic event.
 It is most often a life-long process.

 Five Truths about Forgiveness:

 God in Christ forgave us by absorbing in himself the destructive and painful consequences of our sin against him.

-God forgave us in Christ by ...
+God forgave us in Christ by canceling the debt we ...

 Last month in Dallas during the boot camp, many wives attended the Wives' Track hosted by Acts 29 church planter's wives.
 We've been posting audio and transcription portions and continue the Planter Wives Answer series today on friendships.

 Q&A panel, L-R: Stephanie White (Ft.
 Worth; wife of Rick), Susan Wesley (Houston; wife of Bruce), Lauren Chandler (Dallas; wife of Matt) and Kara Bruskas (Albuquerque; wife of Dave).

 Q: How do you cultivate gospel friendships?
 What advice would you offer for women who have to do this long distance?